speedie1337/spmenu/docs/docs.md

 :   Set text padding to padding

 `-vem, --vertical-margin margin`
-:   Set the vertical margin
+:   Set the vertical margin to margin

 `-hom, --horizontal-margin margin`
-:   Set the horizontal margin
+:   Set the horizontal margin to margin

 `-lp, --vertical-padding padding`
-:   Set the vertical padding
+:   Set the vertical padding to padding

 `-hp, --horizontal-padding padding`
-:   Set the horizontal padding
+:   Set the horizontal padding to padding

 `-la, --left-arrow-symbol symbol`
 :   Set the left arrow to symbol